JasonLiu1229/master-thesis/code/rename_pipeline/README.md

 ```

 As you can see the prompt will be the obfuscated or input java code and the response should be the oracle output.

+## How does it work

+So the pipeline works using docker.
+It is defined as 't3'.

+It consist of several arguments:

+- mode: with this you can select what mode you will use the pipeline as.
+You can use it for a single file, a whole directory or for evalutaion.
+- file: when selecting single, you have to specify what file you want to process
+- dir: when selecting dir or eval, you have to specify what directory you want to process
+- force: this flag enables overwriting of existing files, in case files already exist they will be overwritten when this flag is enabled
+- output: this flag specifies where the newly generated files will be stored

+Note: in the docker compose file you will see, t3 and t3_eval.
+As you can guess one is for evaluation and makes use of jsonl files.
+These files needs to be made seperatly, similar to the [tuning](../tuner/README.md) code.
+The processing code itself can be found in the [tools](../../tools/) folder.